Ducasse/Myg/README.md

 ## Playing Games

-There are currently 3 games in Myg :
+There are currently 5 games in Myg :

 - MineSweeper
 - Takuzu
 - Sokoban
+- Memory
+- SameGame

 You can play each game by executing these snippets :